Sleeping in Airports

 10 Things to do on a layover at Dubai Airport

 Catering to more than 70 million international passengers and connecting 260 destinations in the East and West, Dubai International Airport (DXB) is undoubtedly one of the world’s most important transport hubs.
-It’s also one of the best airports for a layover, what with the sheer number of shops, restaurants, and amenities (among them spas, zen gardens, and sleeping pods) within the airport alone.
+It’s also one of the best airports for a layover, with the sheer number of shops, restaurants, and amenities (among them spas, zen gardens, and sleeping pods) within the airport alone.

 1. Eat